hussainabrar24/Capstone-Project-FollowBot/README.md

 # How it will look

-➼ Two rear normal tetrix wheels
+➼ Tank drive without treads

 ➼ Two wheeled drive